Let’s start out with what the shanks are. The shanks are the forelegs. There’s a lot of bone, a lot of tendons, and not a lot of meat.

 Ok, so we already know what the shanks are.
 You can leave them whole – there are some great braised shank recipes out there, but my preference is to cut them up and make osso buco.
 Osso buco is Italian – literally “bone hole”, a reference in the dish to the marrow in the bone as it cooks.

 But how do we get them into those nice little disks?
 The best way?
 Have a friend with a meat bandsaw that can cut them for you.
 You can even use your own bandsaw if you want, but it will NOT be fun to clean.
 You can use a reciprocating saw too, like we did for our stew.
-A lot of times, I just use a good old fashioned hand saw and a plastic miter box.
-Perfect cuts in wood works for perfect cuts in deer too!
+I have used a good old fashioned hand saw and a plastic miter box.
+My current go-to method is clamping a shank down in my shop vice (wrapped in a silicone mat), and using my Wyoming Saw as I demonstrated here.
+I use the blade with the larger teeth (which is more for wood), but the larger teeth cut faster.

 After you cut your shanks, they will likely have some “bone dust” on them.
 This scrapes right off with a butter knife.
 I’ll scrape them down then rinse them off and they will look like they do in the pictures here.